Neoathenian/Make_md_clickables/README.md

 ## ✅ Step 1: Install Pandoc and Verify Location

 1. Download Pandoc from [https://pandoc.org/installing.html](https://pandoc.org/installing.html).
-2. If you chose the ZIP download, extract it and place `pandoc.exe` in the following directory:
+2. If you chose the ZIP download, extract it and place `pandoc.exe` in the following directory (create the directory):

 ```
-C:\Program Files\Pandoc\pandoc.exe
+C:\scripts
 ```

 ---